 The Keyconfig extension allows you to configure, customize, or disable keyboard shortcuts.
-The updated "Dorando keyconfig" add-on works with recent versions of Firefox and Thunderbird.
+The updated "Dorando keyconfig" add-on works with Firefox through version 56.
+Go to addons.thunderbird.net for a version that works with Thunderbird and Seamonkey.
 The old version, and discussion and examples of how to use either version, is available here.
 It works with Firefox, Thunderbird, and (probably) Mozilla Suite/SeaMonkey.
 Shortcuts defined via a key can be changed.
 For more author notes see this.

 If you are using an extremely old version of Firefox or Thunderbird, you may need to use an older version of Keyconfig.
 See this post for more information.